Wagering Operators and Race Fields Conditions

 If you wish to apply for approval to publish and use Victorian greyhound racing fields please complete the application form below.

-A copy of GRV’s Conditions on Publication and Use of GRV Race Fields are set out below.
-Please note that GRV’s new conditions will come into effect on 1 August 2018.
+A copy of GRV’s Conditions on Publication and Use of GRV Race Fields effective 1 January 2021 are set out below.

 GRV Minimum Bet Limit Policy